vipeller/aio_gp_test/doc/EVENTSTREAM_TELEMETRY_FABRIC.md

 # Setup Eventstream for Telemetry Ingestion in Microsoft Fabric

-## 1. Prepare Eventhouse to Receive Telemetry from Eventstream
+## 1. Prepare Eventhouse to Receive Telemetry
-Navigate to the previously created Eventhouse which will receive telemetry from Eventstream.
-Save your Fabric Eventhouse **Ingestion URI**.
+1. Navigate to the previously created **Eventhouse** in Microsoft Fabric.
+2. Locate and copy the **Ingestion URI**, which will be used to connect Eventstream to Eventhouse.

-## 2. Update Eventstream with a SQL Code Transform and Eventhouse as Target
+## 2. Configure Eventstream with SQL Transform and Eventhouse Target

-1. Navigate to your Eventstream and add a Transform step of type **SQL Code** in Eventstream.
+1. Open your **Eventstream** in Microsoft Fabric.

-2. Add a Destination of type **Eventhouse** in Eventstream, and connect it to the SQL Code step.
-Use the Eventhouse **Ingestion URI** from the previous step.
+2. Add a **Transform** step of type SQL Code.

-    Use the following SQL Code:
+    **SQL Code Example:**
     ```sql
     SELECT